piouslove/go-web3/README.md

 ## Status

 This package is currently under active development.
-It is already stable and the infrastructure is complete.
-However, there are still several RPCs left to implement and the API is not stable yet.
+It is not already stable and the infrastructure is not complete and there are still several RPCs left to implement and the API is not stable yet.

 ## Installation